ahadjixenofontos/pres-pipeline/PITCHME.md

 @title[Roadmap]
 ## Roadmap

-- Intuitive examples
+- What is context?
 - The stages of data analysis
+- Design
+- Implementation
-- Statistics in context
+- Inference
 - Assumptions and bias
-- Decision-making for the analysis of Miami-Dade County 311 calls
+- Miami-Dade County 311 calls

 ---?image=images/bowl.jpg